Smart City Initiatives

 Singapore views “smartness” as a measure of how well a city uses technology to address its problems and challenges and is striving to use digital technologies to create enduring and safe communities and to provide more opportunities for Singaporeans.
 Citizens are thus at the core of Singapore’s Smart Nation approach, and not technology.

-In November 2014, Singapore announced its Smart Nation initiative.
+In November 2014, Singapore announced its smart city initiative under the name Smart Nation.
 Since then, it has attracted interest from technologists, urban planners, entrepreneurs, and public sector officers around the globe.

 The Singapore Smart City initiative also called “Smart Nation” is a nationwide approach that encourages the use of digital innovation and technology to drive sustainability and liveability.